kintone-labs/kintone-js-sdk/docs/reference/record.md

 ## getAllRecordsByQuery(app, query, fields, totalCount)

-> * Retrieves details of multiple records from an app using a query string.
+>* Retrieves details of all records from an app using a query string.
-> * Retrieves all records over limitation of kintone
+>* Can't indicate limit and offset of query.
+>* Number of records can be retrieved at once is greater than the default limitations

 **Parameter**